Akin909/city-mapper/README.md

 well as the now stable react `context` api to manage application state.

 Components are organised using atomic design which promotes composability and reusability of the ui.

+### Optimisations (Once the app is completed)

+Improve strategy for querying API i.e. some form of polling but otherwise if no access then use cache data.